 A World Where Fates Grant Wishes for a Price

 Is Once Upon a Broken Heart worth reading?
+A lush fairy-tale romance that earns its emotional weight but stumbles on magical-system consistency.
 Stephanie Garber's 2021 fantasy romance plunges readers into the Magnificent North, where magical beings called Fates can grant your deepest desires—but every wish comes with a dangerous cost.
 This New York Times bestseller follows Evangeline Fox, a young woman desperate to stop her true love's wedding to another.
 When she strikes a deal with the mysterious Prince of Hearts, she discovers that getting what you want and getting what you need are two very different things.

 Garber creates a richly imaginative world that feels both familiar and fresh.
 Fans of The Seven Husbands of Evelyn Hugo will appreciate the complex romantic entanglements, while readers who enjoyed The Night Circus will be drawn to the magical atmosphere.
 The story operates on fairy tale logic, where curses twist intentions and love requires sacrifice.

 The narrative structure builds tension through alternating hope and despair.
-Perfect for readers who crave emotional complexity, the book refuses to offer easy answers about love, sacrifice, and the prices we pay for our hearts' desires.
+Perfect for readers who crave emotional complexity, the book refuses to offer easy answers about love, sacrifice, and the prices we pay for our hearts' desires — particularly the question of whether fighting for someone can tip into selfishness.

 Garber's Enchanting Prose Style